jodal/pykka/README.rst

   candidate, this is no longer an issue.
 Pykka works with both gevent 0.13 and 1.0.

-- eventlet: Each ``EventletActor`` is executed by a eventlet greenlet.
-Pykka is tested with eventlet 0.12.1.
+- Eventlet: Each ``EventletActor`` is executed by a Eventlet greenlet.
+Pykka is tested with Eventlet 0.12.1.

 Pykka has an extensive test suite, and is tested on CPython 2.6, 2.7, and 3.2+, as well as PyPy. gevent and eventlet are currently not available for CPython